3D Interaction Geometric Pre-training for Molecular Relational Learning: Abstract

 \section{Abstract}

 Molecular Relational Learning (MRL) is a rapidly growing field that focuses on understanding the interaction dynamics between molecules, which is crucial for applications ranging from catalyst engineering to drug discovery.
 Despite recent progress, earlier MRL approaches are limited to using only the 2D topological structure of molecules, as obtaining the 3D interaction geometry remains prohibitively expensive.
 This paper introduces a novel 3D geometric pre-training strategy for MRL (\proposed) that incorporates a 3D virtual interaction environment, overcoming the limitations of costly traditional quantum mechanical calculation methods.
-With the constructed 3D virtual interaction environment, \proposed~trains 2D MRL model to learn the overall 3D geometric information of molecular interaction through contrastive learning.
-Moreover, fine-grained interaction between molecules is learned through force prediction loss, which is crucial in understanding the wide range of molecular interaction processes.
+With the constructed 3D virtual interaction environment, \proposed~trains 2D MRL model to learn the global and local 3D geometric information of molecular interaction.
 Extensive experiments on various tasks using real-world datasets, including out-of-distribution and extrapolation scenarios, demonstrate the effectiveness of \proposed, showing up to a 24.93\% improvement in performance across 40 tasks.
-Our code is publicly available at~\url{https://github.com/Namkyeong/3DMRL}.
+Our code is publicly available at \url{https://github.com/Namkyeong/3DMRL}.